 Characteristics between neutered and non-neutered pets

-Often animals who have not been neutered (entire) develop behaviours such as demonstrating dominance, roaming or sexual activity as well as characteristics such as bleeding when in heat and having a strong odour, all of which can make them more challenging domestic pets.
+Often animals who have not been neutered (entire) develop behaviours such as dominance, roaming or sexual activity as well as characteristics such as bleeding when in heat and a strong odour, all of which can make them more challenging domestic pets.

 Male dogs that have not been castrated (neutered) have an increased risk of developing testicular cancer, prostate abnormalities and other hormonally driven anomalies such as anal adenomas.